-Let’s talk t-shirts!
+It’s time to talk t-shirts again!
 My name is Sebastian bleak and for over 7 years, I was a Production Manager for the best custom t-shirt shop in Los Angeles.
 And I’m excited to share what I learned there in a series of articles here at CreativePro, called T-Shirt Design and Production.
 In this article, we’re talking Direct To Garment aka “DTG” printing for t-shirts.

 What is DTG?